mikemoroz1/d2mr-assessment-mrmoroz/01_data-cleaning/01_cleaning-level-1/assessment.md

 30. use `knitr` and quarto to produce an APA7 formatted 1-click PDF manuscript
     37. [ ] Assessment attempt
     38. [ ] Standard met

+# Unassessed Learning Objectives

+1. use frequent, informative comments in code and markdown
+2. find and understand documentation for R packages and functions
+15. recognize and interpret common data visualizations
+16. determine most appropriate visualizations and analyses for specific research questions and data

+Everything is listed in association with each code chunk (in terms of what objective I believe I am demonstrating with each code chunk).
+All of my comments are marked with two '##'.
+If you have any questions please let me know!

+I am attempting to meet all of these marked objectives for the first time.